Philodendrons… the tropical foliage plants belonging to the Aroid family (family Araceae).

 - Require less light than other types of houseplants.
 Do not place them under direct sunlight.

 - Soil mixture of sand and peat moss with loam, and charcoal chopped up.

 - You should pot philodendrons in the late part of winter or in the spring.

 - Need to place broken crocks or bricks or stones in the bottom of the pot first.
 This prevents drain holes from being stopped up.

-- Gently water when you first plant them, and then allow soil to dry before watering.
+- Gently water when you first plant them and then allow the soil to dry before watering.
 When the plant’s roots get set, the soil can be kept a bit moister.

-Remember that in climates such as in the southern region in the USA philodendrons can be propagated in the shade outdoors.
-They do require a moist, well-drained soil that is highly rich in nutrients.
+Remember that in climates such as in the southern region of the USA philodendrons can be propagated in the shade outdoors.
+They do require moist, well-drained soil that is highly rich in nutrients.

 Indoors cleaning the plant leaves by wiping them with water or water and a weak soap mixture to remove dust and insects, is a regular part of philodendron care.

 You may in some instances also need to wipe them with an appropriate insecticide to keep the insects away.